mne-tools/mne-python/doc/manual/datasets_index.rst

 ==========
 Dataset fetchers for three Brainstorm tutorials are available.
 Users must agree to the license terms of these datasets before downloading them.
 These files are recorded in a CTF 275 system.
-The data is converted to `fif` format before being made available to MNE users.
-However, MNE-Python now supports IO for the `ctf` format as well in addition to the C converter utilities.
+~The data is converted to `fif` format before being made available to MNE users.~ However, MNE-Python now supports IO for the `ctf` format as well in addition to the C converter utilities.
 Please consult the :ref:`IO section <ch_convert>` for details.

+edit: From version 0.17 onward, **Brainstorm** `ctf` files are no longer converted to `fif`.
+MNE users are provided with the original `ctf` files.

 Auditory
 ^^^^^^^^